 Researchers’ ceaseless effort in their respective disciplines has led to discovery of new things and scientific breakthroughs every day.
 Their endeavor has helped us expand our wisdom and understand things as they happen and positively affected our way of living.

-Listed below are 5 of the most interesting science facts.
+Listed below are some of the most interesting science facts.
 They are some of the most exciting discoveries, achievements and breakthroughs in science that are made through the years.
 You may see weird and interesting facts about animals in the list too.
 Read on.

 10. Nazi Physicists Rejected Einstein’s Theory of Relativity As “Jewish science”

 Two Nazi Physicists And Nobel laureates Philipp Lenard and Johannes Stark rejected Einstein’s Theory of Relativity as “Jewish Science.”
 The book “Serving the Reich: The Struggle for the Soul of Physics under Hitler, by Philip Ball,” however, revealed that both Lenard and Stark were not mathematically adept – and the concept of relativity or quantum theory was too complex for them to grasp.

 They even decided the theory was an absolute nonsense and the fact that it was “being accepted and acclaimed by physicists all over the world must therefore be the result of a conspiracy.”

 9. Aerogel is the Lightest Solid Known to Man, and it’s 99.8 Percent Air